Kristina01111000/Drws_site/README.md

 - For google doc see if ‘make a copy’ can be put up when they try to request access
 - Look into file upload plugin for fourissimo page -> new plugin from peepso

-Put the links in the 30 day email, right now just ***'s

 still getting emails from 4elifestlye

-look at to do list
-- he is considering just using an email for his patients
-- think about video for youtube homepage, 30 day challenge adjacent -> sent
 - rethink the welcome email that gets sent when they sign up for the site

 - Make a list of the people who aren’t verified, see if peepso will do it automatically
 - Check if constant contact can send audio